monsoonmaelstrom/book2/book2.md

 Gavin laughs as Davy asks, “What the hell was that about?”

-“Nothing Peter didn’t deserve,” Gavin informs him.
+“Nothing Peter didn’t deserve,” Gavin informs him, merriment dancing in his brown eyes.

-Peter regains his feet with a hand on his face, feeling his nose.
+Peter regains his feet with a hand on his face, feeling his nose as blood runs down his face and splatters onto his shirt.
 “I think you broke it,” Peter mumbles, glaring at Liam.

 “Not for the first time, as I remember,” Gavin comments.

 “Huh,” I say, giving Liam a sideways glance.
 He shrugs.

 “See,” Gavin says to me with a smirk.
-“I told you he was just some neighborhood troublemaker we knew.”
+“I told you Peter was just some neighborhood troublemaker we knew.”

 I can’t help but laugh.

 “Want me to fix it?”
-Alex is asking Peter.
+Alex asks Peter.

 “No,” Liam tells Alex.
 “If he wants it fixed he can figure out how to do it himself.”